jl4mb0s0n/Lamboson_Manlolo_Philippines-Monthly-Typhoon-Trend-2014-2024-/README.md

 The plot suggests fluctuations in typhoon activity, with certain years (such as 2018 or 2020) experiencing slightly more typhoons, but overall, the trend remains relatively stable.

 ### Visualization 10: Clustering of Years by Typhoon Trends
+This clustering visualization groups years based on their total typhoon counts using K-Means.
+It helps us identify patterns, such as which years had similar levels of typhoon activity (low, moderate, or high).

 <p align="center">
 <img src="https://github.com/user-attachments/assets/a1c4d3b0-1fc3-436c-b973-2e813ebb8433" width="800">

+The clusters show clear distinctions among years with low, moderate, and high typhoon activity — indicating that some periods were more active than others in terms of storm frequency.

 ## 5. Key Insights